 Emergency situations may arise whereby students must be dismissed from school early (i.e.: extremely bad weather, no cafeteria services, power failures, loss of heat or water, etc.).
-The school will NOT contact each student's parent/guardian, but students will have access to the office phone.
-Students who have nowhere to go, will be permitted to remain at school until the end of the regular school day.
+The school will send a mass notification email to all parents in such a circumstance.
+Students who cannot go home will be permitted to remain at school until the end of the regular school day, provided it is safe to do so.